emilianvrd/Maneuvers/Flourishes.md

 1 action\
 You call down divine power into a weapon you are wielding.
 Make a Melee Strike.
 On a success, the target takes an additional 2d8 radiant damage.
 You can use this Flourish three times per day.
 When you have expended all uses, you can expend a use of another Flourish to gain the ability to use Divine Smite an additional time before the next the day.
 The chosen Flourish must be one that can be used three times per day.

+### Earth Ripple
+Earth, Nature, Spell\
+2 actions\
+you cause spikes to rise from the ground around you.
+Each creature within 12m of you must make a Dexterity saving throw or take 4d10 bludgeoning damage and be grappled until the end of it's next turn by the spike.
+The target can use an action to free itself.

+### Earthen Grasp
+Earth, Nature, Spell\
+2 actions\
+You choose a 2m-square unoccupied space on the ground that you can see within 12m of you.
+A Medium hand made from compacted soil rises there and reaches for one creature you can see within 2m of it.
+The target must make a Might saving throw.
+On a failed save, the target takes 4d6 bludgeoning damage and is restrained for 1 minute.

+As an action, you can cause the hand to crush the restrained target, who must make a Might saving throw.
+It takes 4d6 bludgeoning damage on a failed save, or half as much damage on a successful one.

+To break out, the restrained target can use an action to make a Might check against your spell save DC.
+On a success, the target escapes and is no longer restrained by the hand.

+As an action, you can cause the hand to reach for a different creature or to move to a different unoccupied space within 12m of you.
+The hand releases a restrained target if you do either.

+### Erupting Earth
+Earth, Nature, Spell\
+2 actions\
+Choose a point you can see on the ground within 30m of you.
+A fountain of churned earth and stone erupts in a 6m cube centered on that point.
+Each creature in that area must make a Dexterity saving throw.
+A creature takes 4d10 bludgeoning damage on a failed save, or half as much damage on a successful one.
+Additionally, the ground in that area becomes difficult terrain until cleared away.
+Each 2m-square portion of the area requires at least 1 minute to clear by hand.

 ### Fireball
 Fire, Spell\
 2 actions\
 You engulf your foes in a ball of fire.
-Each creature in a 12m radius circle must make a Basic Dexterity saving throw or take 8d6 fire damage.
+Each creature in a 12m radius circle centered at a point within 30m of you must make a Basic Dexterity saving throw or take 8d6 fire damage.
 You can use this Flourish three times per day.

-### Flame blade
+### Flame Blade
 Fire, Spell\
 Quick action\
 You light up a weapon you are holding in flames.
 For 1 minute, you Strikes what that weapon deal fire damage instead of its normal damage type and it gains a +2 status bonus to damage.
 You can use this Flourish three times per day.